-Yes you certainly do.
-There are many different types of wall socket too, depending on your requirements.
+Yes, you certainly do.
+There are many different types of wall sockets too, depending on your requirements.

 If you are in doubt then refer to the link above and find out more details about your service.
 If you are still unable to connect, then it might be a good idea to contact Virgin Media directly.

 Here is a full list of contact details for them.